eristemena/dialogflow-fulfillment-webhook-php/docs/RichMessage/Card.md

 public image (string $image)
 ```

-Set the image for a Card
+Set the image for a Card.